Keep an eye on your inbox, the lastest consumer news is on it's way!

 Bally take double the amount each month or more than the contract amount and their customer service is inadequate.
 They gave me a poor excuse about the person in charge was out with an injury and the fee was the yearly fee but when I asked about the other transactions or overpayments, the employee couldn't answer me.
 I think it's a scam to be allowed to take funds that are not contractual without a penalty or even lawsuit if it's happening to other members; which I'm sure it is.

-Bally Total Fitness Company Profile
+Bally Total Fitness Company Information